AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 120 feet
 **Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 minute
-One humanoid of your choice that you can see within range must succeed on a Wisdom Saving Throw or become Charmed by you for the duration.
-While the target is Charmed in this way, a twisted crown of jagged iron appears on its head, and a madness glows in its eyes.
+One creature that you can see within range must succeed on a Wisdom Saving Throw or have the Charmed condition for the duration.
+The creature succeeds automatically if it isn't Humanoid.

-The Charmed target must use its Action before moving on each of its turns to make a Melee Attack against a creature that you mentally choose.
-The target can act normally on its turn if you choose no creature or if none are within its reach.
+A spectral crown appears on the Charmed target's head, and it must use its Action before moving on each of its turns to make a Melee Attack against a creature that you mentally choose.
+The target can act normally on its turn if you choose no creature.
+The target repeats the save at the end of each of its turns, ending the spell on itself on a success.

-On your subsequent turns, you must use your Action to maintain control over the target, or the spell ends.
-Also, the target can make a Wisdom Saving Throw at the end of each of its turns.
-On a success, the spell ends.
+On your later turns, you must take the Magic action to maintain control of the target, or the spell ends.

 :